 - All customers must answer screening questions about COVID-19 symptoms and exposure before they come into malls.

 To report a concern about a gathering or business

 Did you know the City of Guelph has a page dedicated to collecting your feedback?
 Check out Have Your Say to see opportunities to influence City projects, including new parks, master plans, bylaw reviews and City programs!

-- Guelph museums to reopen with COVID-19 measures in place (again) February 12, 2021… Continue reading Guelph museums to reopen with COVID-19 guidelines in place The post Guelph museums to reopen with COVID-19 guidelines in place appeared first […]Stacey Hare
+- Guelph to reopen facilities with COVID-19 measures in place (again) February 12, 2021… Continue reading Guelph to reopen facilities with COVID-19 measures in place (again) The post Guelph to reopen facilities with COVID-19 measures in place (again) appeared first on City of Guelph.Stacey Hare

 Did you know that the fastest way to provide feedback, make a complaint or request a service is to contact the City department in charge of that service?
 Use the “How Can We Help You?” directory at guelph.ca/how-can-we-help-you/ to find the right City department to contact.

 Here you will find after-hours contact information, as well as contact information for the most used City services.